OLDEST WEST SEMITIC INSCRIPTIONS

 If these new mini-tablets from Syria are really datable to the 25th century BCE, they are the-oldest known Semitic texts written in a Semitic script; but this would still apply if they belong in the 24th century (Schwartz 2021, 256-257), though the copper tablets from Gubla/Byblos are difficult to date, and might be older than the Tuba texts.

 Further, this Early Bronze Age date for the West Semitic syllabary means that it was presumably the model for the later syllabaries of Crete (a set of acrophonic picto-syllabograms which developed into Linear A and Linear B) and Anatolia (the Luwian syllabary).

 For background, see the Wikipedia article on the Byblos script, edited by HvD, which cautiously treats the problem as still unsolved (though not disregarding the views of Mendenhall and myself):

-However, it is not simply the 'Byblos syllabary', since examples of this script have been found in Megiddo, Sinai, Egypt, Italy, and even Jamaica; and these additional inscriptions can be used to verify Mendenhall's decipherment.
+However, it is not simply the 'Byblos syllabary', since examples of this script have been found in Megiddo, Sinai, Egypt, Italy, Jamaica, Puerto Rico, and Norway; and these additional inscriptions can be used to verify Mendenhall's decipherment.

 See Brian Colless, The Canaanite Syllabary, Abr-Nahrain/Ancient Near Eastern Studies 35 (1998), 26-46.
-This lists most of the known West Semitic logo-syllabic inscriptions, and indicates where I have commented on each of them (in issues 30-34 of that same journal); it also provides a table of signs with my proposed sound-values for them (agreeing almost entirely with Mendenhall's proposals).
+This lists most of the known West Semitic logo-syllabic inscriptions, and indicates where I have commented on each of them (in issues 30-34 of that same journal); it also provides a table of signs with my proposed sound-values for them (agreeing for the most part with Mendenhall's proposals).